Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Season Stats

-- He's also carried the ball 48 times for 146 yards and one touchdown, averaging 9.1 yards per game.
+- He's also rushed 48 times for 146 yards and one touchdown, averaging 9.1 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Eagles.